Share:

 -

-"Warp Trance Riff" by Senga Nengudi, Shodekeh & Ella Boyd Brocker @ the Colorado Springs Fine Arts Center @ Colorado College.
-Breath Art composed by Shodekeh.
-Supported by Shodekeh's NEH Professorship & Breath Art Residency @ CC, 2024 - 2025.
+Larynxphrase Exhibit D: "Warp Trance Riff" by Senga Nengudi, Shodekeh & Ella Boyd Brocker @ The Colorado Springs Fine Arts Center @ Colorado College.
+Breath Art composed by Shodekeh during his NEH Breath Art Residency, 2024 - 2025.

 Senga Nengudi: Warp Trance - Fine Arts Center "The video art of this work is now available for viewing on You Tube, & I'm so very inspired by Senga's holistic brilliance & neverending curatorial process, as she has found a way to subtly edit, stitch, collage & essentially "fabricize" my creative breath techniques + embodied movements & the collaborative choreography of CC dance major Ella Boyd Brocker into the very artwork itself." - Dominic Shodekeh Talifero.